Big Five personality traits: Neuroticism

 Neuroticism is the tendency to have strong negative emotions, such as anger, anxiety, or depression.
 It is sometimes called emotional instability, or is reversed and referred to as emotional stability.

 Neuroticism is a classic temperament trait that has been studied in temperament research for decades, even before it was adapted by the Five Factor Model.
 For example, in Hans Eysenck's (1967) theory of personality, neuroticism is associated with low tolerance for stress (N+ in the FFM) or a strong dislike of change (O- in the FFM).
 Neuroticism in the FFM is similar but not identical to being neurotic in the Freudian sense (i.e., neurosis).
 Some psychologists prefer to call neuroticism by the term emotional instability to differentiate it from the term neurotic in a career test.

 Neurotic people are emotionally volatile, emotionally reactive and vulnerable to stress.
-They are more likely to spontaneously experience negative emotions (see sample items below) and their negative emotional reactions tend to stay for unusually long periods of time, which means they are often in a bad mood.
+They are more likely to spontaneously experience negative emotions (see sample items below) and their negative emotional reactions tend to stay for longer periods of time, which means they are more often in a bad mood.
 They are more likely to interpret ordinary situations as threatening.
 They can perceive minor frustrations as hopelessly difficult.
 For instance, neuroticism is connected to pessimism toward work, to certainty that work hinders personal relationships, and to higher levels of anxiety from the pressures at work.
-Furthermore, neurotic people may display more skin-conductance reactivity than calm and composed people.
-These problems in emotional regulation can make a neurotic person think less clearly, make worse decisions, and cope less effectively with stress.
+Furthermore, highly neurotic people may display more skin-conductance reactivity than less neurotic people.
+These problems in emotional regulation can make a highly neurotic person think less clearly, make worse decisions, and cope less effectively with stress.
 Being disappointed with one's life achievements can make one more neurotic and increase one's chances of falling into clinical depression.
 Moreover, neurotic individuals tend to experience more negative life events, but neuroticism also changes in response to positive and negative life experiences.
 Also, neurotic people tend to have worse psychological well-being.

 At the other end of the scale, less neurotic individuals are less easily upset and are less emotionally reactive.
 They tend to be calm, emotionally stable, and free from persistent negative feelings.
 Freedom from negative feelings does not mean that low scorers experience a lot of positive feelings; that is related to extraversion instead.